limyreth/pacman_generator/README.rst

   energizer, regardless of their state.
 They are considered in the pen when their tile pos is one of the ghost pen tiles.

+- Dead ghost speed = 2 * normal pacman speed.
+This was unspecified in the original spec.

 Analysis
 ========